 Purpose

-If a workflow is configured in the system for the maintenance of work permit information, the employee’s HR Business Partner will need to approve the data maintained by the employee in order for the changes to take effect in the system.
+The HR Business Partner of the employee approves the work permit information maintained by the employee.
 Until the update is approved, the proposed change is pending.

 Note

-The HR Administrator can view the proposed change by selecting the Personal Documents Information change pending approval (<mm/dd/yy>) link in the Work Permit Info block of the employee.
+The HR Administrator can view the proposed change by selecting the Personal Documents Information change pending approval (<mm/dd/yy>) link in the Work Permit Info block of the employee’s profile.

-In this process step, the HR Business Partner of the employee will need to complete the workflow by selecting the request, reviewing the adaptions performed in the work permit information and then lastly approving the request.

 Procedure